LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ### Signup and Login

-If you do not have an account, you must create one.
+If you do not have an account ([https://demo.lairdconnect.com/](https://demo.lairdconnect.com/)), you must create one.
 Use an email address for the username.

 ![Sign-up screen](images/signup.png) ![Login screen](images/login.png)
 _Sign-up and Login screens_